Pembroke, Ontario: Economy

 Pembroke is the largest commercial centre between North Bay and Ottawa.

 Historically, forestry and farming formed the backbone of the local economy and remain important today.
 Local timber products include lumber, plywood, veneer, hydro poles and fibreboard.
 Other local manufacturing operations produce office furniture.

-CFB Petawawa in nearby Petawawa and Chalk River Laboratories of Atomic Energy of Canada Limited in Chalk River are also regional employers.
+CFB Petawawa in nearby Petawawa and Chalk River Laboratories of Canadian Nuclear Laboratories in Chalk River are also regional employers.
 Chalk River Laboratories is being restructured to a GOCO (Government Owned, Contractor Operated) Laboratory.

 The economy also benefits from tourism, aided partly by Pembroke's location on the Trans-Canada Highway.
 Pembroke is a gateway to natural adventures on the Petawawa and Ottawa Rivers, Algonquin Park and to world-class white water rafting a short distance to the southwest.